socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!--See ART, don’t overdo etc.-->

-* Do not start teh operational design too late, but develop component diagram and deployment diagram hand in hand.
+* Do not start the operational design too late, but develop component diagram and deployment diagram hand in hand.
 * Model iteratively, starting on a conceptual, platform- and technology-independent level to promote qualities such as design portability and cloud agnosticism.
 * Follow the general modeling hints and guidelines from [Gernot Starke](https://www.innoq.com/en/articles/2022/09/better-architecture-diagrams/) (in German for the time being), Simon Brown, and others to ensure readability and maintainability.
 * Keep the diagram current as the design evolves and the hosted system advances throughout its lifecycle.